ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 Please file tickets here on GitHub if you experience any troubles whatsoever.
 The goal is to provide you with a completely turn-key system so that you can get the most out of Mining the Social Web -- not to divert your attention into unnecessary system configuration issues.

-Disclaimer: tech support will be provided as time allows for anyone who needs it, but requests filed by readers of _Mining the Social Web, 2nd Edition_ will take priority.
+Disclaimer: tech support will be provided as time allows for anyone who needs it, but requests filed by readers of [_Mining the Social Web, 2nd Edition_](http://oreil.ly/11WyouT) will necessarily take priority as a matter of professional courtesy.